EduardoLopes00/Proffy-NLW2/README.md

 # Proffy-NLW2
+This project is about an online school.
+You can give classes or be a student.
-A project about a online school that was made at Next Level Week 2 from RocketSeat
+It was made on the Next Level Week #2 by RocketSeat